 We will start the month with the creatures that suffer the most without appropriate heating – reptiles!
-Reptiles are ectothermic or ‘cold blooded’ and what this means is that they source their body heat from their environment – they are unable to create their own like mammals and birds.
+Reptiles are ectothermic or ‘cold blooded’.
+This means that they source their body heat from their environment – they are unable to create their own like mammals and birds.
 This makes it extremely important that we provide adequate environmental heating to our reptile friends, especially over winter when the ambient temperature drops!
-Some reptile owners may have noticed that keeping their scaled friends at the same temperature over winter as they did in summer results in a bit of a spike in the electricity bill!
+Some reptile owners may have noticed that keeping their pets at the same temperature over winter as they did in summer results in a bit of a spike in the electricity bill!
 This is because the ambient temperature is lower, so our heating devices have to work harder to get our hot spots up to an appropriate temperature.
 Sometimes our heating devices aren’t strong enough to get up to an appropriate temperature and we need to add in additional devices (e.g another globe).
 There are some things we can do to help increase the effectiveness of our heating elements (and hopefully reduce some of that rise in electricity costs).

 Here is Kaa the Murray Darling Carpet Python in her enclosure.
 You can see heat is provided via an infrared globe.
 This is surrounded by a cage to prevent her from wrapping around the globe and burning herself.
 You can also appreciate a dual probe thermometer hanging on the back of the enclosure so that her owner can ensure an appropriate temperature gradient is provided with this heating.
 If it wasn’t getting warm enough a higher wattage globe should be used, or the addition of another globe is sometimes required.
 We now recommend that ceramic globes be used over coloured globes, as reptiles are able to see red in their colour spectrum.

 Kaa having a good ol bask.